-Skeptics might point to these results as coming from an industry body, yet a survey released a couple of months earlier – from a more “independent” source (ExactTarget) – found similar results.
+Skeptics might point to those results as having come from an industry body, yet a survey released a couple of months earlier – from a more “independent” source (ExactTarget) – found similar results.
 Limiting the respondent pool to online consumers, the study found 53% saying a TV ad had influenced them to purchase a product or service in the past 12 months.
 The next-closest medium, newspapers, was a purchase driver for just 32%.
 Of note, the ExactTarget study also found TV’s influence highest among younger consumers, and lessening with age.
-TV influence was highest among the 15-17, 25-34, and 45-54 age groups, with 59% of each demo reporting being swayed to make a purchase on account of a TV commercial.
-Among the 55-64 and 65+ age groups, though, TV’s influence was edged out by newspapers (45% vs. 47%, and 40% vs. 46%, respectively).

 The effect of TV advertising on youth is also brought into focus when looking at college students.
-A survey released in August 2012 by Barnes & Noble College Marketing found that despite the popularity of digital technology and media among college students, a leading 42% named TV ads the most effective form of advertising, more than double the proportion (20%) who said that ads don’t impact their purchase decisions, and far outstripping their next-most effective advertising medium, magazines (10%).
-Not only are TV ads effective, but they are also a viable way to reach this demographic.
+A survey released in August 2012 by Barnes & Noble College Marketing discovered that despite the popularity of digital technology and media among college students, a leading 42% named TV ads the most effective form of advertising, more than double the proportion (20%) who said that ads don’t impact their purchase decisions, and far outstripping the next-most effective advertising medium, magazines (10%).
+Not only do TV ads seem to be effective, but they also appear a viable way to reach this demographic.
 TV commercials ranked as one of the top ways for a company or brand to reach students: 19% of respondents chose TV, slightly behind email (20%), but ahead of coupons (14%), Facebook ads (9%) and on-campus word-of-mouth (9%).

 One reason for TV’s influence on product purchases could be the trust that consumers place in these ads.
-And on this front, TV scores highly, per Nielsen and NM Incite research.
-Interestingly, among online consumers, TV ads are trusted by almost half, with TV program product placements slightly behind, but also solid – at 36% of online consumers.
+And on this front, TV scores highly, per recent Nielsen research.
+Interestingly, among online consumers around the globe, TV ads are trusted by 62%, leading all paid media, with TV program product placements behind but also solid – at 55% of online consumers.

 Of course, not all studies find TV to be the most influential medium.
 Few B2B marketers, for example, rate TV as an effective medium for reaching customers and prospects.
 Consumers appear to be watching TV ads out of passivity, and many would like their TV viewing future to be free of ads.
 Most global marketers feel that online video offers better consumer engagement opportunities than TV, and a recent survey found some ad agencies to be souring on TV.
 A Nielsen report recommended that advertisers move 15% of their TV budgets to online video, using results showing that ads viewed during TV shows were more effective when viewed online than on a traditional TV set.
 A Software Advice study found traditional media – including TV – to be fairly ineffective in generating B2B leads, even as a separate analysis from BtoBonline.com revealed that TV ads constitute the biggest ad spend for B2B companies.
 Additionally, research has shown that TV ads don’t spur many shoppers to try new retailers, are middle of the pack as an influence on household shoppers, and while they contribute to mobile purchases, they have less of an impact than online content for driving mobile commerce, per an Interpret report, reported by MobileMarketer.

 Growth Segment: Spanish-Language TV

-An analysis of Nielsen data and publicly released Kantar Media figures indicates that while Spanish-language network and cable TV accounted for only 5.9% of total expenditures in 2011, this overall segment has grown far more rapidly than TV media overall for several quarters now.
+An analysis of Nielsen data and publicly released Kantar Media figures indicates that while Spanish-language TV accounted for only 5.9% of total expenditures in 2011, this overall segment has generally grown more rapidly than TV media overall for several quarters now.
 During 2011, Spanish-language TV spending grew by 8.3% year-over-year, compared to 2.4% growth for TV media overall.
 In 2012, that trend continued with Spanish-language TV revenues jumping by 15% compared to the overall figure of 8%.
 And in the first half of this year, Spanish-language TV spending increased by 9.4% even as overall TV spend grew by 3.3%.

-In fact, US advertiser spending in almost all traditional media targeted at Hispanic audiences (Spanish advertising mediums) increased between 2010 and 2011, reflecting the potential of this young and growing market, which is forecast to reach $1.5 trillion in buying power by 2015, according to an April 2012 report from Nielsen.
-TV spending (Spanish network, spot, and cable TV combined) accounted for 76.5% share of all traditional media spend directed towards Hispanic audiences.
+In fact, US advertiser spending in almost all traditional media targeted at Hispanic audiences (Spanish advertising mediums) has been increasing, reflecting the potential of this young and growing market, which is forecast to reach $1.5 trillion in buying power by 2015, according to an April 2012 report from Nielsen.
+TV spending (Spanish network, spot, and cable TV combined) accounted for 76.5% share of all traditional media spend directed towards Hispanic audiences in 2011.
 Among the TV segments, Spanish cable TV (7.9% of Hispanic ad spend on traditional media) grew the fastest, at 21%, followed by Spanish network TV (57% of spend), which grew by 13%, and Spanish spot TV (20% of spend), which grew by 1%.

-Using publicly released figures from Nielsen, Kantar Media, and PricewaterhouseCoopers (PwC), the chart above compares reported TV ad spending growth rates in the US with overall entertainment and media ad spend for 2008 through 2012, as well as PwC forecasts for TV and overall growth rates reaching out until 2016.
-As with the non-public data provided by Kantar Media, the comparison finds that from 2008 through 2012, TV ad spend growth rates generally outperformed overall growth rates for the media and entertainment (M&E) sector.
-(Note that the 2012 figures are forecasts issued last year by PwC and actuals released this year by Kantar Media.)
-For example, in 2009, while PwC shows a 14.4% decline for overall M&E advertising spend, Kantar Media (-9.5%), Nielsen (-7.9%), and PwC (-8.7%) all found a more muted decrease for TV ad spend.
-The growth rate for TV ad spending in 2010 was roughly double that of overall (E&M) spending, although in 2011, the gap was much narrower.
+Using publicly released figures from Nielsen, Kantar Media, and PricewaterhouseCoopers (PwC), the chart above compares reported TV ad spending growth rates in the US with overall entertainment and media ad spend for 2009 through 2013, as well as PwC forecasts for TV and overall growth rates reaching out until 2017.
+As with the non-public data provided by Kantar Media, the comparison finds that from 2009 through 2012, TV ad spend growth rates generally outperformed overall growth rates for the media and entertainment (M&E) sector, with 2011 appearing to be the exception.
+That may be due to the political and Olympic effect being more pronounced on TV than other advertising formats, such that odd years tend to bring about weaker growth rates for TV than other media.